 The Department organizes a series of seminars in which all graduate students are to participate.
 Schedules will be posted.
 In general, all graduate students and CVDP students are expected to attend as their program of studies permits.
 The participation of certain graduate students is required.
-Information on these seminars is provided below (See summary on page 25).
+Information on these seminars is provided below.

 VTPA 990 Research Seminars (12:30 - 1:30 p.m.
-Thursdays)
+Wednesdays)